Achievable logoAchievable logo

 Closed-end management companies

 Closed-end management companies are similar to open-end management companies.
-Both invest pools of money according to each fund’s objectives in hopes of investment returns.
-However, open and closed-end management companies are capitalized (structured) and transacted differently.
+Both pool investor money and invest it according to the fund’s objectives, aiming for investment returns.
+The key difference is how open-end and closed-end management companies are capitalized (structured) and how their shares trade.

-Commonly referred to as closed-end funds, these pooled investments are initially offered to investors in the primary market, then are traded in the secondary market.
-This is how most securities are transacted (on a negotiable basis), including common stock and debt securities.
+Commonly called closed-end funds, these pooled investments are first offered to investors in the primary market and then trade in the secondary market.
+This is how most securities trade - on a negotiable basis - including common stock and debt securities.
 Unlike mutual funds, closed-end funds are not subject to sales charges (loads).
-Instead, transactions are subject to commissions.
-Also, closed-end funds can be purchased on margin (with borrowed money) and sold short.
+Instead, trades are subject to commissions.
+Closed-end funds can also be purchased on margin (with borrowed money) and sold short.

 When closed-end shares are sold in the primary market, the prospectus rule applies.
-Every purchaser must receive a prospectus*, which provides detailed information on the issuer and the security being sold.
-After the primary market offering, the issuer focuses solely on running the fund.
-Like mutual funds, the fund manager’s goal is to manage assets to maximize their investor’s return.
+Every purchaser must receive a prospectus*, which provides detailed information about the issuer and the security being sold.
+After the primary offering, the issuer’s role shifts to operating the fund.
+Like mutual funds, the fund manager’s goal is to manage the portfolio to maximize investors’ returns.

 *Delivering a prospectus is no longer required once the primary offering is finished and the shares are solely trading in the secondary market.

-The market price for a closed-end fund can be higher, lower, or the same as the NAV.
-In the end, the demand in the market will determine its price.
-Remember, this differs from open-end funds as the NAV is the minimum price an investor will pay for mutual fund shares.
+A closed-end fund’s market price can be higher than, lower than, or equal to its NAV.
+Ultimately, market demand determines the trading price.
+This differs from open-end funds, where the NAV is the minimum price an investor will pay for mutual fund shares.

 Sidenote